maluio/feedo/README.md

 ## Architecture

 Feedo doesn't require a specific architecture.
-Any environment that runs a webserver + python3 code should be fine.
+Any environment that runs a webserver + python3 code that gets backupped regularly should be fine.

 However, this is one possible way to run it:

 ![architecture](./docs/feedo-architecture.png)